QuintessaQ/cs5320_db_review/review.md

     - primary key constraint
         - refers to a single table
         - identifies a subset of columns as key columns
-        - no two rows have the same value sin key columns
+        - no two rows have the same values in key columns
         - syntax
             - ALTER TABLE <table>
             - ADD CONSTRAINT Primary Key (<key-cols>)